 Attari Grill is the snazzier spinoff of Attari Sandwich Shop from Ayla Sadaghiani, husband Mike Sadaghiani and mother in law Parvin Sadaghiani.
 The sandwich shop has a tree-lined patio and specializes in sandwiches and soups like kuku and ash while the grill has all of those dishes, plus a panoply of kabobs, Persian stews and one remarkable soup, making Attari a star in the Westwood neighborhood known as Tehrangeles.

-At its core, Attari is a grill, and it’s wise to order some kabobs, my favorite being Koobideh ($12.50), skewers of seasoned prime ground beef served with special tart barberry rice and a colorful but staid salad.
+They served skewers of seasoned prime ground beef with special tart barberry rice and a colorful but staid salad.

-Barg Fillet ($17.95) is another winner, with seared strips of marinated tenderloin and saffron stained basmati rice.
-Try both preparations with the Beef Combo or opt for Chicken Kabob ($14.50), with juicy dark meat and a squeeze of lime.
+Try both preparations with the Beef Combo or opt for Chicken Kabob ($14.50), with juicy dark meat, saffron stained basmati rice, and a squeeze of lime.